FotoKem

-FotoKem is a film laboratory and post-production studio located in Burbank, California.
+FotoKem Industries Inc., doing business as FotoKem Laboratory, is a film laboratory and post-production studio located in Burbank, California.
 The company was founded in 1963.

+History

+Fotokem was founded by Gerald Brodersen in 1963, starting as a small scale film laboratory in California for independent film productions.

 Services include telecine from 16mm, 35mm and 65mm to standard definition or high definition; high-resolution scans; film scanning and recording; DVD-creation; editing; digital intermediates, optical track creation; nonlinear finishing; titling, video duplication and standards conversion; global data delivery; encoding; and other services related to the completion of a motion picture feature, television series, commercial, or other professional film production.

+In 2004, Fotokem acquired the assets of Imagica USA, which enabled the lab 65 mm film post production workflows.
+To date until 2023, Fotokem is the only film lab still able to produce photochemical 70 mm film prints (especially IMAX format film print).
+Notable works include Christopher Nolan's Memento, Interstellar and films onwards.

 In 2019, FotoKem expanded its creative post-production services in Santa Monica.
 FotoKem Santa Monica is linked to the company's Burbank and Hollywood locations via a secure fiber network, ensuring that feature-film and episodic finishing work can take place in real-time among all locations.